home-assistant-tutorials/01.development-environment/README.md

 ### Restarting the Container

 When closing the remote connection the shutdown of the container is triggered automatically.
-The remote connections also gets close when quitting VS Code.
+The remote connections also gets closed when quitting *VS Code*.

-To restart VS Code inside the container the shortcut is to select it from `File > Open Recent` in the menu.
-The regular approach is the command `Remote Explorer: Focus on Containers View`, right click on the container and select `Open Folder in Container`.
+To restart *VS Code* inside the container the shortcut is to select it from the menu with `File > Open Recent`.
+The default approach is the command `Remote
+Explorer: Focus on Containers View`.
+Then right click the container and select `Open Folder in Container`.

 ### Mounting